Mushin 2 Mo' Hits: Critical reception

-360nobss Oye Akideinde praised Mushin 2 Mo' Hits as a strong debut that showed Wande Coal's vocal range and Don Jazzy's production.
+Oluwaseun Pelemo of Nigerianhiphop.net called Mushin 2 Mo' Hits "a great debut and no doubt an awesome kickstarter for Wande's futuristic career."
+Praising Wande Coal's "well thought-out" flow and Don Jazzy's production, he concluded that it "remains an album worth having" and ended the review of with a rating of 3/5.
+360nobs' Oye Akideinde praised Mushin 2 Mo' Hits as a strong debut that showed Wande Coal's vocal range and Don Jazzy's production.
 He rated the album a 8.1/10 and concluded, "With a much anticipated album, Wande & Don Jazzy create the perfect ‘safe’ chemistry for another successful Mo’ Hits album."
 In a retrospective review of the album for Pulse Nigeria, Ayomide Tayo called it a transformative album that redefined Nigerian pop music, praising Wande Coal's "syrupy flow and angelic voice" and Don Jazzy's "enchanting" production.
 With a rating of 4.5/5, he declared the album "the greatest vocal pop album of our generation."
 Also reviewing for Pulse Nigeria, Motolani Alake rated it a 9.6/10 and declared it "the best Nigerian album over the past 10 years".

 Wonu Osikoya of The Native described the album as timeless and life-changing, showcasing Wande Coal's storytelling and emotional depth.
 He concluded, "Experiencing Mushin 2 Mo' Hits definitely shaped my view on music today and it is the album’s evergreen quality that has made him such a respected veteran in the game."
 Conrad Johnson-Omodiagbe of Zikoko stated that "Wande Coal and Don Jazzy created something special with Mushin 2 Mo' Hits.
 Revisiting it all these years later makes it an even more profound body of work.
 Wande has been and will always be the GOAT.
 Period."
 A writer from Album Talks defined Mushin 2 Mo' Hits as a landmark Afrobeats album that "featured bangers, bops, and ballads in nigh-perfect measure," praising its mix of sensuality, emotion, and gratitude, while noting it "created a sonic template for a generation of Nigerian pop acts."
 The reviewer concluded that "at age 23, Wande Coal crafted one of the most influential Afrobeats albums of all time."
 In Dami Ajayi's review for The Lagos Review, he praised the album's "lush, sultry, and subversive dancehall" and its "restive tenor and cheeky songwriting", that "Wande Coal's legacy is secure".
 In a review for Nigerian Entertainment Today, Damilare Abioye saw the album as a versatile and emotionally rich project that set a new standard for Nigerian pop music and remained influential over a decade later.